 Centered around developing a child’s ability to identify and express their feelings, Roots of Empathy places volunteer parents and their young child into classrooms on a weekly basis.
 Students then observe the baby’s development and emotions, and over time learn how to identify and express their own feelings.

-Thanks to True Patriot Love’s funding, Roots of Empathy provided training to five staff from Military Family Resource Centres and school boards.
+Thanks to True Patriot Love’s funding, Roots of Empathy provided training to five staff from Military Family Resource Centres (MFRC) and school boards.
 They then replicated the program in schools where there is a large population of children from military and Veteran families.
 In total, True Patriot Love’s funding has helped 328 children.

-On a week-to-week basis, Dylan observed baby Elizabeth and learned how she shares her feelings by crying or smiling.
+Dylan observed baby Elizabeth and learned how she shares her feelings by crying or smiling.
 As the program progressed, Dylan learned how to identify, reflect and share how he was feeling about his dad being deployed.
 He used drawings to express his emotions with his teacher and classmates.

 “I was sad because my dad flew away to the dessert”